CarpathianUA/chef-hybris/README.md

 ####Supported versions:
 - 5.7

 Requirements
 ------------
 - Chef 12.4 or higher
 - Ruby 1.9 or higher (preferably from the Chef full-stack installer)
 - Network accessible package repositories
 - 'recipe[selinux::disabled]' on RHEL platforms
-- Pre-baked images are recommended due to the >1GB download size of Hybris Commerce

 Platform Support
 ----------------